-If you're looking for the ultimate guard dog, the highly intelligent, strong and athletic Dobie may be for you.
+If you're looking for the ultimate guard dog, the smart, strong and athletic Dobie may be for you.
 Spend even a few moments with a Doberman, and you'll be able to tell that they are a highly intelligent and active breed.
 In fact, this intimidating pawed protector is considered one of the most dangerous canine breeds.
 Dobermans are also known for their long lifespans.

 And you'll see personalized content just for you whenever you click the My Feed .